Charlesopuba/Akan-names/README.md

    - A user should enter his/her birthday through a form
    - Choose what gender I am
-   -Click the submit button to see what my Akan name would be
+   - See the Akan name depending on the birthday

 ## You can view the live link at[              ]